Alfresco/alfresco-js-api/src/alfresco-private-rest-api/README.md

-# Alfresco Core Rest Api
+# Alfresco CMN  Api

-AlfrescoCoreRestApi - JavaScript client for alfresco-private-rest-api Provides access to the private core features of Alfresco.
+AlfrescoPrivateRestApi - JavaScript client for alfresco-private-rest-api Provides access to the cmn features of Alfresco.

 This API uses the term **entity** to refer to an object in an Alfresco repository.
 An **entity** is of a specific **type**, and has a unique **id**.